 Bonus: Free Courses for Mom Bloggers & Business Owners!

 Growing a blog or business online can come with a seriously steep learning curve.
-These courses can help you build your knowledge base and best of all, they’re all totally FREE!
+These courses can help you build your knowledge base and best of all, these blogging and business tools are all totally FREE!!

 Start With the Basics

 12 Month Blog Plan (Start a Mom Blog) – If you’re searching for a blueprint that can help you plan out your first year of blogging from start to finish, this is it.
 I’ve used this blueprint myself to plan my blog relaunch strategy.

 Stupid Simple SEO 5-day Bootcamp (Stupid Simple SEO) – If you’re not familiar with SEO or you’ve heard of it but don’t know what it’s all about, you’ll definitely want to sign up for this free boot camp.
 I took it myself and even though I follow SEO practices in my freelance writing business, it’s been a huge help for blogging.

 Start Grow Earn (Twins Mommy) – Elna Cain’s 6-day free email course walks you through all the basics of starting a money-making blog.
 And if you’ve already got that down, be sure to check out some of her posts on growing your blog traffic.

 Understanding WordPress (Grayson Bell) – WordPress is easy enough to use once you get the hang of it.
 But if you’re still in beginner’s mode, this course from Grayson Bell is a great starting point for learning the ins and outs of WordPress.

 Google Digital Garage (Google) – So when you need to know something, what do you do?
 You Google it, right?
 Google Digital Garage saves you the trouble of searching for blogging and business tools and information by offering free learning modules in one place.
 Recent course topics include connecting with your audience, creating content and promoting your online business.

 Grow Your List and Audience